Ganasagar/nginx-lb-k8s-masters/README.md

-# Kubernetes Master Load Balancer
+# Kubernetes Master Load Balancer using a Docker Container

 This is a little wrap on the usual nginx container to setup a simple load balancer for kubernetes api servers.